harriskoud/oddsAssignment/README.md

 Java 8, Spring boot framework, H2 in memory Data base, gradle.

 # Architecture
-The project consists of two separeted components
+The project consists of one component
 1. Oddschecker microservice

 # Deployment